-Though hedgehogs are generally calm and peaceful pets, they are very timid creatures, and can become nervous and extend their quills if handles roughly.
-For this reason, hedgehogs should not be handled by very young children, or children who may not be ready to handle the hedgehog carefully.
+Though hedgehogs are generally calm and peaceful pets.
+Also, they are very timid creatures and can become nervous and extend their quills if handled roughly.

-If your children are typically loud and rambunctious, you may want to consider another pet.
+If your kids are typically loud and rambunctious, you may want to consider another pet.
 Hedgehogs can become very frightened by loud noises!

 Hedgehog Temperament & Personality

-While a hedgehog’s are not as sharp as they look, they can poke you, especially if the hedgehog is curled up in defensive mode.
+While a hedgehog’s quills are not as sharp as they look, they can poke you, especially if they have adopted a defensive mode.

-Pet hedgehogs are not naturally aggressive animals, and while they have the ability to bite, they will only bite for a few reasons:
+Pet hedgehogs are not naturally aggressive animals, and while they have the ability to bite, they will only do it for a few reasons:

 – Eating: If you have any scent of food on your hands, your hedgie may attempt to nibble, thinking that you are a tasty treat!